 Public bus lines serve this area of Sarasota County; however, ridership is relatively low.
 Some possible reasons for this low ridership could be a result of limited population densities in the area, as well as limited pedestrian-oriented design in this part of the City.
-The proposed village plan for Village G includes pedestrian linkages and multi-modal trails that will encourage alternative forms of transportation.
-Given the proposed design of Village G, use of transit is expected to be more feasible.
+The proposed village plan for Village F includes pedestrian linkages and multimodal trails that will encourage alternative forms of transportation.
+Given the proposed design of Village F, use of transit is expected to be more feasible.
 However, it is important to note that transit use is typically relatively low in this less urbanized area.

-The Sarasota County Area Transit (SCAT) has route #9, a fixed-routes that traverses Tamiami Trail, linking the City of North Port to the City of Venice, where riders may transfer to buses that reach the City of Sarasota.
+The Sarasota County Area Transit (SCAT) has bus #9, a fixed-route which traverse Tamiami Trail, linking the City of North Port to the City of Venice, where riders may transfer to buses that reach the City of Sarasota.
 Route #9 begins service at the intersection of Tamiami Trail and Sumter Boulevard and takes approximately 55 minutes to reach the intersection of East Tampa and US 41 Business.
-State College of Florida, south of US 41, and west of Village E, has one transit stop on route #9.
+State College of Florida, south of US 41 and north of Village F, has one transit stop on route #9.

-Future transit routes and stops within Village G will be coordinated with SCAT with future thoroughfare roadway design.
+Future transit routes and stops within Village F will be coordinated with SCAT during future thoroughfare roadway design.
 At a minimum, design for transit stops and/or bus shelters will follow the design criteria established by SCAT.